Michael O'Driscoll, Phd (Western, 1996), MA (Waterloo, 1991), BAHonours (Waterloo, 1989)

-I am a Professor in the Department of English and Film Studies in the Faculty of Arts, and Special Advisor to the Provost as Convenor for Congress 2021.
+I am a Professor in the Department of English and Film Studies in the Faculty of Arts, and a Governing Board Member of the SSHRC-funded SpokenWeb Project.

-When I'm not working, which seems like a rare thing these days, I'm all about my children, grandchildren, partner, parents and everyone else in my complicatedly extended family.
-I love time with friends, food, and fine whiskey, and I'm a big fan of literature, film, music, and the visual arts of any kind at any time.
+I cherish time with family, friends, food, and fine whiskey, and I'm a big fan of literature, film, music, and the visual arts of any kind at any time.
 I think 1970's Hollywood is the gritty, golden-age of film.
-My music tastes go to R&B, Funk, Blues, Rock, Alt Country, Folk.
+My music tastes go to R&B, Soul, Blues, Rock, Alt Country, and Americana.

 My favourite quote: “The closer you get to Canada, the more things'll eat your horse.”
 (The Missouri Breaks 1976)